 Wine Tradition of Italy’s Alto Adige

-The Alto Adige region of Italy—located in the northeast corner of the country, on the border with Austria and Switzerland—produces wine, unlike any other region in Italy.
-Because of its unique terrain, it is one of the few global regions that enjoy the combination of cooler temperatures and more direct sunlight required to grow white wine grape varieties (such as Pinot Grigio and Chardonnay) while also growing red wine grapes (such as Pinot noir and Merlot).
-If you want to learn more about the Alto Adige wine traditions, this brief guide will tell you everything you need to know about this incredible Italian region.
+The Alto Adige located in the northeast corner of Italy, on the border of Austria and Switzerland, produces wine unlike any other region in Italy.
+Because of its unique terrain, it is one of the few wine regions to enjoy a combination of cooler temperatures and direct sunlight.

 The New Italian Wine Region

-Traditionally, people have been gravitating towards Italian wines produced in Trentino-Alto Adige in recent years.
-The region is home to a diverse array of microclimates and terroirs, which implies that it has a fantastic variety of quality wines.
+In recent years Italian wines produced in Trentino-Alto Adige have gained popularity.
+The region is home to a diverse array of microclimates and terroir, allowing it to produce a fantastic variety of quality wines.
 Today, Alto Adige is producing a name for itself in Italy’s world-renowned wine industry and gaining international attention for its high-quality wines.
-With all such attention, you might be wondering: What is so special about Alto Adige?
-This guide will answer that question as well as provide you with some tips on how to relish their wines best.

 Specific factors make the Alto Adige different from other Italian regions.
-Well, first and foremost is its location.
-Unlike all other Italian wine regions, which exist in a semicircle along either side of Naples and stretch northward toward Switzerland, Lombardy, and Austria, Alto Adige is located right up against Austria.
+First and foremost is its location.
+Alto Adige is located near the border of Austria.

-Consequently, this exclusive border country position has caused Alto Adige to be different from day one—and it is what makes these wines so unique today.
-Alto Adige—translated as High Alps—was a part of Austria until 1918, when it became part of Italy.
+Consequently, this exclusive border country position has caused Alto Adige to be different from day one—and it is part of what makes these wines so unique today.
+Alto Adige, translated as High Alps was a part of Austria until 1918, when it became part of Italy.
+It became one of Italy’s five autonomous regions in 1998, meaning it has greater control over its local laws and tax revenue than other regions.

-Later on, it became an autonomous region in 1998 and is now home to one of Italy’s most acclaimed wines.
-With over 200 wines awarded DOCG (the highest classification) or DOC (the second-highest classification), there is no question that Alto Adige relishes a wine destination like no other region in Italy.
-Indeed, many experts have regarded it as Italy’s Napa Valley—and they are right!
+With over 200 wines awarded DOCG (the highest classification) or DOC (the second-highest classification), there is no question that Alto Adige is a top wine destination in Italy.

 This contrast may be witnessed everywhere in the region, with road signs in two dialects (Italian and German).
 Furthermore, Alto Adige is known for its startling and aromatic dry white wines, such as Gewürztraminer and Pinot Grigio.
 Likewise, the red wines will also wow you.
-In addition, the local Schiava (Vernatsch) varieties’ tendencies may look odd, although they are similar to the world’s most recognized reds.
+Many local red varieties are used including Schiava and Lagrein.

 Italian Wine Region